django-stars/frontend-docs/docs/skeleton/routing.md

 ---

-In this example we have pages: Login and Register.
-Both screens have same header and same sidebar at the right part of screeen and footer.
-In this case it is better to define this component separate and name as Layout.
+In this example we have two pages: Login and Register.
+Both screens have same header and same sidebar at the right of screeen and footer.
+In this case it is better to separate this component and name as a Layout.

 ```jsx
 function AuthLayout({ children }){